mineur/instagram-parser/docs/how-to-get-your-query-id.md

 # How to get your query Id
-Instagram uses GraphQL for ist API, and this needs a mandatory parameter named `query_id` to make the internal requests.
+Instagram uses GraphQL for its API, and needs a mandatory parameter named `query_id` to make the internal requests.

 This is an easy method to get your query ID.
 Once you get one, you don't need to worry about this anymore.

-1. Go to `http://www.instagram.com/github/`, we need a Query ID.
+1. Run your browser and type `http://www.instagram.com/github/`.
 <img src="img/github-page.png" alt="Instagram Github page" width="500">

-2. The go to `Web Inspector > Network > xhr`.
+2. Then, go to `Web Inspector > Network > xhr`.
 <img src="img/web-inspector.png" alt="Chrome web inspector" width="500">

 3. Scroll down the page and click on **Load more** blue button.